wazuh/wazuh-dashboard-plugins/plugins/wazuh-core/docs/user-manual/configuration.md

 # Multiple instances of Wazuh dashboard

-If you want to run multiple instances of Wazuh dashboard with different configuration, it is possible through using a different configuration.
+If you want to run multiple instances of Wazuh dashboard with different or shared configuration, it is possible through using a different configuration.
 This can be done through the `wazuh_core.instance` setting.

-For example, if you want to run 2 instances of Wazuh dashboard with different configurations, you can configure the `wazuh_core.instance` setting.
+## Different configuration for each instance

+Define an unique value for `wazuh_core.instance` setting.

 ```yml
 # opensearch_dashboards.yml of Wazuh dashboard instance 1